Zacgamingpro1234/HoHs-Menu/README.md

 # HoHs Menu
 A mod menu to assist you in House Of Hazards Speedrunning.
 This extension helps you set up some glitches with some utilities.

+# Please note that the 2 extensions are currently incompatible with each other!
 # How To Install (Universal)
 First download the zip and extract it.
 Go to the extensions page or type **chrome://extensions** (should work on all chromium-based browsers).
 Next turn on developer options then click on Load Unpacked.
 Select the folder and done.
 Please note that this will **only work on** https://kdata1.com/2020/10/House_of_Hazards/ since it is the most bare bones site.
 Right now there aren't a lot of features so suggest as much as you can!
 (Actually don't im lazy to implement them lol)